 One or more security policies enable effective implementation of the standard's requirements.
-The purpose of policies is to provide a management and governance foundation for all requirements that apply to personnel who have authorized electronic access and/or authorized unescorted physical access to its BES Cyber Systems.
+The purpose of policies is to provide a management and governance foundation for all requirements that apply to its BES Cyber Systems.
 The Responsible Entity can demonstrate through its policies that its management supports the accountability and responsibility necessary for effective implementation of the standard's requirements.

-Annual review and approval of the cyber security policy ensures that the policy is kept-up-to-date and periodically reaffirms management's commitment to the protection of its BES Cyber Systems.
+Annual review and approval of the cyber security policy ensures that the policy is kept-up-todate and periodically reaffirms management's commitment to the protection of its BES Cyber Systems.

 - R1.
-Each Responsible Entity, for its high impact and medium impact BES Cyber Systems shall review and obtain CIP Senior Manager approval at least once every 15 calendar months for one or more documented cyber security policies that collectively address the following topics: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning] - 1.1 For its high impact and medium impact BES Cyber Systems, if any: - 1.1.1.
+Each Responsible Entity shall review and obtain CIP Senior Manager approval at least once every 15 calendar months for one or more documented cyber security policies that collectively address the following topics: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning] - 1.1 For its high impact and medium impact BES Cyber Systems, if any: - 1.1.1.
 Personnel and training (CIP-004); - 1.1.2.
 Electronic Security Perimeters (CIP-005) including Interactive Remote Access; - 1.1.3.
 Physical security of BES Cyber Systems (CIP-006); - 1.1.4.
 System security management (CIP-007); - 1.1.5.
 Incident reporting and response planning (CIP-008); - 1.1.6.
-Recovery plans for BES Cyber Systems (CIP-009); - 1.1.7.
-Configuration change management and vulnerability assessments (CIP-010); - 1.1.8.
+Recovery plans for BES Cyber Systems (CIP-009); - Configuration change management and vulnerability assessments (CIP-010); - 1.1.8.
 Information protection (CIP-011); and - 1.1.9.
 Declaring and responding to CIP Exceptional Circumstances. - 1.2 For its assets identified in CIP-002 containing low impact BES Cyber Systems, if any: - 1.2.1.
 Cyber security awareness; - 1.2.2.
-Physical security controls;

-1.2.3.
-Electronic access controls for Low Impact External Routable Connectivity and Dial-up Connectivity; and
+Physical security controls; - 1.2.3.
+Electronic access controls for Low Impact External Routable Connectivity and Dial-up Connectivity; and - 1.2.4.

-1.1.9.1.2.4.
 Cyber Security Incident Response